 In Act 6, we meet the Alpha kids, aka alternate universe counterparts of the original kid's guardians, who share some similarities to the dead trolls.
-Jane Crocker shares many similarities to Feferi and is related to her by adoption, Jake English has similarities to Equius, Roxy is an odd mix of Sollux, Gamzee, and Nepeta, and Dirk is Equius and Rose.
+Jane Crocker shares many similarities to Feferi and is related to her by adoption, Jake English has similarities to Equius and mirrors Eridan in many ways, Roxy is an odd mix of Sollux, Gamzee, and Nepeta, and Dirk is Equius and Rose.

 Lindesfarne from Kevin & Kell fulfills a very similar role to that of Samantha from Safe Havens: a kind, witty and intelligent scientist.
 Both were created by Bill Holbrook.